LucientZ/DiscordPyBot/README.md

 Notes:
     The bot will prompt the user for a token.
 This token is used for login and verification purposes on the discord client.
-    The token is stored in a .token file.
-Temporary login is an option that is prompted, but this isn't recommended since discord tokens are only able to be viewed once on the devportal.
+    The token is stoRED in a .token file.
+Temporary login is an option that is prompted, but this isn't recommENDed since discord tokens are only able to be viewed once on the devportal.